FarazKelhini/playwright-postgres-seeder/README.md

 ### Advanced Usage: Custom Fixture

-For more control, use the exposed `createSeederFixture`, `seedDatabase`, and `cleanDatabase` functions to build your own fixture.
-This is useful for scenarios like mid-test re-seeding or exposing manual seed/clean methods.
+For more control, you can build your own fixture.
+This is useful for scenarios like mid-test re-seeding.

 Here's a complete example: